Kajja/slash-a-node/README.md

 2) Instructions have fixed ids.

 3) There is an Execution class.
 With an object of this type, you can follow and control the execution of the bytecode.
-The primary motivation for this class, was to make it possible to stop an execution based on the number of instructions executed.
-You could then stop executions that has ended up in an endless loop.
-You could also, possibly, promote effective code if individuals of the population have a resource that is consumed when an individual's code is executed.
-When an individual's resource is used up, the execution can be stopped and the individual expire.

 4) There is only a Slash/A bytecode interpreter, not any source code interpreter.